MarcosChavez09/mc-server/README.md

 ### Server connectivity test.

-Use the provided Python script to test server connectivity:
+After running the `start.sh start` script, open your browser at `http:<localhost_or_ip_server_address>:8888` and use the provided Python script to test server connectivity:

 If you test it locally (localhost)
 ```bash